Women's outfitsmart casual

 Get the proportions right

 Shoulder seam at the bone; hem just above the knee; structured but not stiff.
-For the striped breton shirt: boat neck wide enough to expose the collarbone; sleeves should hit the wrist exactly, never longer.
+For the striped breton shirt: boat neck wide to the collarbone, body skimming — tucked into high-rise denim or a midi skirt, the stripe does all the pattern work the outfit needs.

 Why the colours work